Mickelson decides not to defend title at PGA Championship

 He referred to the PGA Tour and Commissioner Jay Monahan as a “dictatorship.”

-“I’m not sure I event want it to succeed,” he said of the Saudi league.
+“I’m not sure I even want it to succeed,” he said of the Saudi league.
 “But just the idea of it is allowing us to get things done with the tour.”

 Mickelson swiftly lost corporate sponsors such as KPMG and Amstel Light, while Workday said it would not be renewing its deal with him.
 Mickelson released a statement in which he described his comment as “reckless” and apologized for his choice of words.